Using expired fluticasone propionate is generally not recommended due to potential reduced effectiveness and safety concerns.

 Beyond the expiration date itself, several warning signs suggest you should discard your fluticasone propionate product:

-• Irritation after use: Increased burning sensation or discomfort compared to usual experience.
+- Irritation after use: Increased burning sensation, stinging, or discomfort compared to your usual experience.

-• Deteriorated device function: Spray mechanism malfunctioning or clogged nozzle.
+- Deteriorated device function: Spray mechanism malfunctioning, clogged nozzle, weak spray, or uneven dosing.

-• Poor symptom control: If symptoms worsen despite regular dosing.
+- Poor symptom control: If symptoms worsen despite regular dosing, the medication may not be working properly.

-Using expired medication showing any of these signs heightens risks unnecessarily.
+Using expired medication showing any of these signs heightens risks unnecessarily and may delay proper treatment.

 The Importance of Proper Disposal

 Expired medications should never be kept indefinitely “just in case.”
-Improper disposal can lead to accidental ingestion by children or pets and environmental contamination if flushed down toilets or drains.
+Improper disposal can lead to accidental ingestion by children or pets and environmental contamination if medicines are flushed down toilets or drains when they should not be.

-Many pharmacies offer take-back programs specifically for safe disposal of unused drugs.
-If unavailable locally, mixing medication with undesirable substances like coffee grounds before sealing them in a plastic bag for trash disposal is better than flushing them away.
+Many pharmacies and community locations offer take-back programs specifically for safe disposal of unused drugs.
+If a take-back option is unavailable locally, many non-flush-list medicines can be mixed with undesirable substances like used coffee grounds or cat litter, sealed in a bag or container, and placed in household trash according to local guidance.

 The Role of Healthcare Professionals Regarding Expired Fluticasone Propionate